Pranav18062004/Cpp-Data-Types/README.md

 You can determine the size (in bytes) of a data type using the `sizeof` operator:

+OUTPUT image

+Image color Output image

+# Number Camparision

+##THEORY :
+Equality (==): Compares whether two values are equal.

+Inequality (!=): Compares whether two values are not equal.

+Greater Than (>): Compares whether one value is greater than another.

+Less Than (<): Compares whether one value is less than another.

+Greater Than or Equal To (>=): Compares whether one value is greater than or equal to another.

+Less Than or Equal To (<=): Compares whether one value is less than or equal to another.

+## Logical Operators:

+Logical operators, such as && (logical AND) and || (logical OR), can be used to combine multiple comparison operations in complex conditions. int age = 25; if (age >= 18 && age <= 60) { // Code to execute if age is between 18 and 60

+}

+## Conditional Statements:
+Conditional statements, like if, else if, and else, are used to execute different code blocks based on the result of comparison operations. int score = 85; if (score >= 90) { // Code for A grade } else if (score >= 80) { // Code for B grade } else { // Code for C grade or lower } In summary, number comparison in C++ involves using comparison operators to evaluate and compare numeric values.
+These comparisons are essential for making decisions and controlling program flow, and they are used extensively in various programming scenarios.

+##ALGORITHM
+1.Include Headers: Include necessary headers, such as , at the beginning of your program.

+2.Declare and Initialize Variables: Declare and initialize the numeric variables you want to compare.
+In this example, we have num1 and num2.

+3.Compare Numbers Using if-else Statements:

+The if statement is used to test whether num1 is equal to num2.
+The else if statement checks if num1 is less than num2.
+The else statement handles the case where num1 is greater than num2.
+4.Execute Code Blocks: Depending on the comparison results, the appropriate code block within the if or else if sections is executed.

+5.Continue the Program: The program continues with the rest of its logic after the if-else statements.

+OUTPUT image

 cpp
 int sizeOfInt = sizeof(int); // Returns the size of an int